-Oddball cover songs, fun original tunes and exuberant playing form a wacky hybrid of pop/swing/jazz and polka.
-Vintage musics for the future!
+ScRewbaLL louNge!
+CaMp CoMbO's oddball cover songs, fun original tunes and exuberant playing form a wacky hybrid of pop/swing/latin/jazz, with polkas too.
 CaMp CoMbO joins a list of bands who inject some entertaining, arty fun into popular music.
-This includes 1940-50's nutbar Spike Jones, Mexician Esquivel's crazy 1950's arrangements, Toronto's zany Shuffle Demons and USA's quirky Squirrel Nut Zippers.
+This includes 1940-50's nutbar Spike Jones, Mexician musician Esquivel's crazy 1950's arrangements, Toronto's zany Shuffle Demons and USA's quirky Squirrel Nut Zippers.
 Toronto live-music visionary and blogger Lonely Vagabond called us "Hipster vaudeville! "

 The best way to hear, download or stream ALL our music is: Go to our Bandcamp page !
 Also Spotify, iTunes and other streaming services.
 Head for the sky and find us on the Soundcloud, if that's your hang.
 Get those plastic CDs (in Toronto) at Sonic Boom, Village Vinyl (Lakeshore W.) and Pandemonium (in The Junction...great vinyl selection!)

 Torontoist - Urban Planner (Nov 13/12 The Reservoir Lounge) - Every night there’s a seemingly infinite amount of forgettable indie bands playing in bars across the city.
 Tonight, why don’t you try something a little different?
 Fred Spek’s CaMp CoMbO promises a memorable evening, with their upbeat hybrid of pop, swing, jazz, and polka (lovingly known as “hipster vaudeville”).
 Don’t be surprised when a few TV theme songs and surf beats make their way onto the set list.